PrasadRajeswar/AI-Python-For-Beginners/Week_2/Comparing_Data.md

 - **Logical operators** like `and` and `or` combine boolean values.
 - You can use booleans to make decisions in your code.

-In the next lesson, you'll learn how to **execute different blocks of code depending on boolean conditions**.

 ---

-✅ Now you can copy and paste this directly into a `README.md` file.

-Would you also like me to format it a bit more stylishly (for example, with collapsible sections like `<details>` tags) if you want it for a GitHub page? 📚